tackman/tackman.info/index.md

 ## Career

-- I've graduated Department of Information and Communication Engineering, Tokyo Univ in 2011.
+- Graduated Department of Information and Communication Engineering, The University of Tokyo in 2011.
 - 2011~2012 Worked at a software developing company, as an Android app engineer
 - 2012~2016 Worked at social game platform company
   - Android app developer -> Game develop engineer
 - 2016~2018 Worked at a software developing company
   - Machine learning engineer / smartphone app development / smartphone game development / web system development
 - 2018~ Freelance

-"Democratizing creative activities" is what I am in pursuit of.